 We prepare and commission reports to support our policy positions and improve consumer, industry and government agency understanding of renewable technologies in Australia.

 On behalf of Australia's clean energy sector, we strive to influence policy, practice and position.
 Central to our approach are our responses and contributions to government and agency-led inquiries, papers, reviews, determinations, plans and programs.

 We have worked hard to establish and maintain a strategic relationship with the Australian Renewable Energy Agency.

-Domestic power bills have been rising substantially across Australia since 2007.
+Domestic power bills have risen substantially across Australia over the last decade, and they are expected to increase further in coming years.
 Find out why, and what we can do about it.